FAANG/dcc-metadata/docs/faang_sample_metadata.md

 Links to other records:

- * `child of` (*sample*) sample name or Biosample ID for sire/dam.
+ * `Child of` (*sample*) sample name or Biosample ID for sire/dam.
 Required if related animals are part of FAANG, e.g. quads.

 ###Specimen